Yuvraj-26/Full-Stack-Airbnb-Clone/README.md

 - Owner reservation cancellation
 - Creation and deletion of properties
 - Pricing calculation
+- User Redirection
+    - if a user clicks Airbnb my home, or a feature that requires an account, they will be automatically redirected to the login page
 - Advanced search algorithm by category, date range, map location, number of guests, rooms and bathrooms
     - filter out properties that have a reservation in your desired date range to travel
+    - once a reservation has been made on the property, grey out unavailable date ranges
+    - if a owner or guest cancels the reservauion, the date range will be available to reserve again as expected
 - Favorites system
 - Shareable URL filters
 - POST and DELETE routes in route handlers (app/api)